-Members of the Polish border police team (Straż Graniczna) asked themselves exactly the same question as they saw him cycling on the road crossing near Wyczolki, a little village on the Belarusian border.
+Members of the Polish border police team (Straż Graniczna) asked themselves exactly this question as they saw him cycling on the road crossing near Wyczolki, a little village on the Belarusian border.
 The man heard the police car coming, moved to the right of the narrow road and gave a hint that there was ample space for overtaking, but that is not what they had in mind.
 The car reduced speed and the right side window opened.

 The policeman behind the wheel did not say anything, but the woman suggested that the man should get off his bike: “kontrola”, check.